History

 The Board of Directors of the Friends group that Brother Yusuf had founded continued to meet sporadically, and organized occasional community events, clean-ups, and “plant walks.”

 The lake in the middle of the preserve was by this time less than half its original size, because of the spread of invasive species.
-Eliminating these was a crucial part of the Visioning Plan.
+Managing these was a crucial part of the Visioning Plan.
 The city in 2015 found a way to begin this very long process.
-They worked with Professor Gary S. Kleppel of the Department of Biological Sciences to set up the grazing project and then they hired sheep, and a border collie, and a shepherd.
-The shepherd set up an enclosed area – formerly the Livingston Middle School baseball field – to house the sheep when they weren’t on the job; and the shepherd, followed by her successor, the current farm manager, grew the project to include alpacas, chickens, compost sites, and organic gardens.
+They worked with Professor Gary S. Kleppel of the UAlbany Department of Biological Sciences to set up a grazing project: The city hired sheep, and a border collie, and a shepherd.
+The shepherd set up an enclosed area – formerly the Livingston Middle School baseball field – to house the sheep when they weren’t on the job.
+Then that shepherd— and her successor, who is now the director and farm manager of Friends of Tivoli Lake Preserve and Farm—grew the project to include alpacas, chickens, compost sites, and organic gardens.
 The expanded operation became known as Tivoli Preserve Community Farm.

 Friends of Tivoli